Academic Integrity Policy

 Student Appeals of Statistics Course Grades:

-In the event of a dispute involving a Statistics course grade, the student must first appeal to his or her instructor and, failing resolution with the instructor, to the Department of Statistics Undergraduate Curriculum Committee (in the case of an undergraduate course) or the Department of Statistics Graduate Committee (in the case of a graduate course), and then to the Department Chair in writing (in that order).
+In the event of a dispute involving a Statistics course grade, the student must first appeal to his or her instructor and, failing resolution with the instructor, to the Department of Statistics Undergraduate Curriculum Committee (in the case of an undergraduate course) or the Department of Statistics Graduate Committee (in the case of a graduate course) by sending a written appeal to the Department Chair.
 If a satisfactory solution is not achieved at the department level, the student may appeal his or her case through the appropriate College Grade Appeals Committee using that body’s process.

 A student wishing to appeal a grade should attempt to reconcile the grade with the instructor within 30 days of the posting of the grade report of the disputed final grade.
 It is incumbent upon the instructor to render a decision regarding the grade during this 30 day period.